dennisluo1/Budget_Planner/README.md

 ## Inspiration Behind Budget Planner

-When I was in my teenage years, I attended a business high school that taught classes relating to accounting, investing, financial markets, and personal finance.
+I attended a business high school that taught classes relating to accounting, investing, financial markets, and personal finance.
 After finishing high school, I went on to pursue my bachelors in business.
 While a student at Skidmore College, I realized that many of my peers had never taken a course relating to personal finance and did not consider themselves financially saavy.
-With this app, I wanted to create a report that allows users to track their expenses.
-Budget Planner will also provide useful information and resources on personal finance for millennials.
+With this app, I wanted to be able to help millennials keep track of their expenses and provide an insight tool into how much they should be saving, investing, and spending a month.
+In addition Budget Planner will also provide useful information and resources on personal finance for millennials.

 For Budget Planner, I decided to focus on React and Rails to build this platform.
 Originally, I wanted to build my entire platform using Ruby on Rails but React is a much quicker JS library for the front-end.
 On the back-end, I decided to use Rails.
 In addition I decided to use CoffeeScript in order to display code that would be simpler to understand.
-Additionally, Bootstrap is a great front-end component that I decided to incorporate to display a more beautiful layout of the app.
+In addition I wanted to experiment with coffee files while I wrote React code.

 ## Technical Discussion